Breaking Habits Key to Jayson Tatum and Ime Udoka’s First Celtics Season - CLNS Media

 Brown ran the fast-break offense and passed back and forth with Tatum often, 21 times between them.
 The Celtics found Grant Williams for a trio of threes to spark a comeback push that fell short into double overtime.
 Boston played the offensive style Ime Udoka imagined in spite of the loss.
 Nothing — health, ball movement and focus — persisted consistently after that through a .500, 20-game start.
 The team’s assist rate has fluctuated and the offense stagnated.

 Now, after back-to-back wins over Toronto and Philadelphia, who Boston beat 88-87 on Wednesday, the Celtics are 12-10, tied with Cleveland and Atlanta for the sixth seed and looking ahead at a difficult west coast swing with full health.
 Will it all last?
 That’s been the biggest question for Tatum, who has only momentarily resembled his past self, while his new coach tries to reform his game.
 It’s an exercise in patience that’s now become the story of the season.
-By year’s end, Tatum, even if he has an off year, needs to look like a new player.
+By year’s end, Tatum, even if he has an off year, needs to look like a different player.

 “It’s an ongoing thing,” Udoka told CLNS Media on Tuesday.
 “The simple pass sometimes seems to be the hardest thing to make … (Gregg) Popovich showed Tony Parker film for 15 years of not getting off the ball.
 So it doesn’t happen overnight.
 If you have that scoring mentality, and you have the speed and you get downhill, it’s what you look to a lot, but sometimes you miss the simple pass.”